bseverns/seedBox/README.md

 punk-rock convenience means live rigs stay patched exactly the way your tests expect.

+Now that the control surface has moved off the I²S pins, a classic 5-pin DIN connector slots in on **Serial6 RX (pin 25)**.
+Bring the outside world's clock through an opto-isolator, slam it into that pin, and the scheduler follows along without arguing with USB.
+USB stays the noisy debug/workstation path;
+DIN stays the gig-stable clock feed.

 ## Seed lifecycle & voice doctrine

 Every tick (24 PPQN) we march through the seed list and enforce this order of